Lattice multiplication

-Method
+The Lattice Method For Whole Numbers

 A grid is drawn up, and each cell is split diagonally.
 The two multiplicands of the product to be calculated are written along the top and right side of the lattice, respectively, with one digit per column across the top for the first multiplicand (the number written left to right), and one digit per row down the right side for the second multiplicand (the number written top-down).
-Then each cell of the lattice is filled in with product of its column and row digit.
+Then each cell of the lattice is filled in with the product of its column and row digit.

 As an example, consider the multiplication of 58 with 213.
 After writing the multiplicands on the sides, consider each cell, beginning with the top left cell.
 In this case, the column digit is 5 and the row digit is 2.
 Write their product, 10, in the cell, with the digit 1 above the diagonal and the digit 0 below the diagonal (see picture for Step 1).

 If the simple product lacks a digit in the tens place, simply fill in the tens place with a 0.

 After all the cells are filled in this manner, the digits in each diagonal are summed, working from the bottom right diagonal to the top left.
 Each diagonal sum is written where the diagonal ends.
 If the sum contains more than one digit, the value of the tens place is carried into the next diagonal (see Step 2).

 Numbers are filled to the left and to the bottom of the grid, and the answer is the numbers read off down (on the left) and across (on the bottom).
 In the example shown, the result of the multiplication of 58 with 213 is 12354.

-Multiplication of decimal fractions
+The Lattice Method for decimals

 The lattice technique can also be used to multiply decimal fractions.
 For example, to multiply 5.8 by 2.13, the process is the same as to multiply 58 by 213 as described in the preceding section.
 To find the position of the decimal point in the final answer, one can draw a vertical line from the decimal point in 5.8, and a horizontal line from the decimal point in 2.13.
 (See picture for Step 4.)
 The grid diagonal through the intersection of these two lines then determines the position of the decimal point in the result.
 In the example shown, the result of the multiplication of 5.8 and 2.13 is 12.354.